-Aged exclusively in first fill scotch casks, Alpha is a rarity in the scotch world.
+Aged exclusively in first-fill scotch casks, Alpha is a rarity in the scotch world.
 While most scotches are aged in sherry, bourbon, or even rum casks, this bottling remains purely influenced by scotch flavors.
 A grassy nose with a hint of vanilla.
-On the palate, it has sweet notes of orange and clove with a peppery finish that lingers.
-Bottled at 50%ABV.
+On the palate, it has sweet notes of orange and clove, with a peppery finish that lingers.

 While most scotch drinkers prefer their scotch neat or on the rocks, Glenlivet lends itself well to a wide array of scotch cocktails.
-The following two cocktails are classic which will highlight and accent any of the Glenlivet lineups you choose to use.
+The following two cocktails are classics that will highlight and accent any of the Glenlivet lineups you choose to use.
 While they can be made with a blended scotch, these recipes are adjusted to preserve the flavors of the original single malt scotch.

 The Rob Roy

 - 60 ml Glenlivet of your choosing

 - 2 dashes Angostura bitters

 - 1 dash Orange bitters